Crypto137/MHServerEmu/docs/Setup.md

 1. Start Apache by running ```Apache24\bin\httpd.exe```.

-2. Launch the game.
+2. Start MHServerEmu.

-3. Start MHServerEmu. *Note: the game sometimes crashes if you launch it after MHServerEmu.*
+3. Launch the game.

 4. Log in with any email and password.